Nato enlargement crisis: money becomes a weapon

 Moscow and Beijing were already uncomfortable with their dependence on the dollar to settle international trade contracts and have started to use their national currencies to pay each other.
 From nothing in 2008, today a quarter of Sino-Chinese trade is settled in local currencies.
 At the same time, Russia has reduced the amount of dollars it holds in its reserves and introduced the yuan to the basket.

 In bilateral trade with China, about 14% of payments are already done in yuan, and about 7% to 8% in the ruble, according to Russia’s Finance Ministry.

-Russia held $67bn in yuan as of mid-2018, 15% of its international reserves.
-China’s yuan has become the fourth-largest component of Russia’s international reserves after the euro (32%), the US dollar (22%) and gold (17%).
+“The structure of Russia's foreign exchange reserves is clearly different from most other central banks in the world.
+At the end of June 2021, 32.3% of the reserve was in euros and 16.4% in dollars.
+In 2018, the central bank transferred a significant portion of its dollar investments to the Chinese yuan, and in June 2021, the share of yuan-denominated investments was 13.1%.
+Gold accounted for 21.7% of total reserves.
+According to IMF statistics, the yuan accounted for only 2.6% of central banks' foreign exchange reserves in June.
+The Central Bank of Russia accounted for a quarter of all central bank yuan investments ($314bn),” Bank of Finland Institute for Economies in Transition (BOFIT) said in a recent note.

 Weaponising the dollar will only catalyse this process of de-dollarisation.
 The basis of any financial system or fiat currency is trust.
 The British pound bears the legend “I promise to pay the bearer one pound” as the note is not money qua money, but a note of promise to pay money to the holder of the note, originally in the form of gold.
 Using money as a weapon undermines this trust.